nerves-project-attic/nerves_firmware/README.md

 An API and HTTP/REST microservice to manage firmware on a nerves device.

-Starts a small, cowboy-based microservice that returns status about the current firmware, and accepts updates to the firmware.

-The model that Nerves.Firmware takes is that it manages firmware for a single block device, which is set in elixir configuration at compile time.
+Starts a small, cowboy-based microservice that returns status about the current firmware, and accepts updates to the firmware via a REST-style interface.
+Nerves.Firmware manages firmware for a single block device, which is configured at compile time.

-Depends, and delegates a lot, to Frank Hunleth's excellent [fwup](https://github.com/fhunleth/fwup), which is included of the standard Nerves configurations.
+Leans heavily on Frank Hunleth's excellent [fwup](https://github.com/fhunleth/fwup), which is included of the standard Nerves configurations.

-## Installation
+## Installation/Usage

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed as:
+Until we publish in hex or move officially to nerves_project:

   1. Add nerves_firmware to your list of dependencies in `mix.exs`:

         def deps do
-          [{:nerves_firmware, "~> 0.0.1"}]
+          [{:nerves_firmware, github: "ghitchens/nerves_firmware"}]
         end

   2. Ensure nerves_firmware is started before your application: